I left my job in March 2017 and I have been traveling ever since. My motto was “the more I save the more I can be free to travel”.

-When I resigned from my job, I realized that after that one last salary, I wouldn’t be receiving any income for a while.
+When I resigned from my job, to pursue the digital nomad life I realized that after that one last salary, I wouldn’t be receiving any income for a while.
 My usual self would have freaked out after day 1 of my freedom, but it didn’t, and I was happy.
 I knew that I would have been fine for a couple of years and then I would have thought about it.

 I had (and I still have) projects in place and dreams to turn into reality.
 In order to do that, I would have needed just four things:

 - time to travel while working on my projects

 - peace of mind to be able to travel and working on my projects